What is Stakeholder Engagement?

 - Online tools

 Prior to consultation organisation must decide which stakeholder to consult and the appropriate mechanism that will be utilised having in mind local conditions and characteristics of the stakeholder.
 This could mean that different techniques will be used for different stakeholders.
-SoA 3.2. and T4.2.1. addressed best practices and lessons learned from other projects, based on their findings presented guidelines suggest possible tailoring of different engagement techniques to different types of stakeholders.
-GRRIP chose to trail workshops as a method of engagement, but due to COVID-19 online tools are also a valid option for the engagement.
-Further, we will discuss how different stakeholders can be engaged using workshops and how can online tools be used for inclusive interactive engagement of all QH types.
+GRRIP chose to trail workshops as a method of engagement, but due to COVID-19 online tools are also valid option for the engagement.
+Further we will discuss how different stakeholders can be engaged using workshops and how can on line tools be used for inclusive interactive engagement of all QH types.